 We may receive compensation when you click on links to products from our partners.

-When you land your dream job and start working hard, the last thing you want is to encounter misconduct at the company.
-As an employee, you will likely sit in many meetings, have many conversations with colleagues and superiors, and witness many interactions between others in the company.
+When you secure your dream job and dive into hard work, encountering misconduct at the company is the last thing you expect.
+As an employee, you engage in numerous meetings, and conversations with colleagues and superiors, and witness various interactions within the organization.

 What counts as workplace misconduct?

-Workplace misconduct can be defined as any behavior or action that negatively affects either an individual person, or the company as a whole.
-It doesn’t necessarily have to mean that a crime has been committed – it could just be something that is unethical within the practises of the company.
+Workplace misconduct can be defined as any behavior or action that negatively affects either an individual person or the company as a whole.
+It doesn’t necessarily have to mean that a crime has been committed – it could just be something that is unethical within the practices of the company.

 Here are a few key examples of workplace misconduct: